Leaves and Withdrawals

 Taking a Leave of Absence or Voluntarily Withdrawing from Purchase College and Other Administrative Action

 Note: Additional information on official withdrawal and leaves of absence, including links to the needed forms, is available under Leaves and Withdrawals (Office of the Registrar).
+Students who request a leave before the ninth week of the semester are assigned non-punitive withdrawal grades.
+Personal leaves are not granted after the ninth week for the current semester.

 An official withdrawal is a permanent withdrawal from the college.
 To apply for an official withdrawal, complete and submit this form: